lmiller1990/vue-testing-handbook/src/finding-elements-and-components.md

 `vue-test-utils` provides a number of ways to find and assert the presence of html elements or other Vue components using the `find` method.
 The main use of `find` is asserting a component correct renders an element or child component.

+The source code for the test described on this page can be found [here](https://github.com/lmiller1990/vue-testing-handbook/tree/master/demo-app/tests/unit/Parent.spec.js).

 ### Creating the Components

 For the benefit of this example, create a `<Child>` and `<Parent>` and component.